 You can also wind these white lights into a plant, or you can position sticks of lights into tall plants.
 A dimmer over your table works well, too, if you aren’t into candles because lowering the lights creates intimacy and conversation.
 And finally, don’t overlook the use of small table lamps, the kind that uses a night light bulb.
 I have found all of my table lamps at Goodwill Stores or consignment shops.

-My friend Dixie Moore even creates magic in our wet Pacific North West winters by turning off all overhead lights and using table and desk lamps instead.
-She finds that magic are those nice extra little things you do for your children and family, and she states, “We rarely use overhead lights but seem to hunker in with a good book and nice music.”
+My friend Dixie Moore even creates magic in our wet Pacific North West winters by turning off all overhead lights and using only table and desk lamps instead.
+She states, “We rarely use overhead lights but seem to hunker in with a good book and nice music.”

 SOUND—Who doesn’t appreciate music well done within The Sacrifice of the Mass?
-Good music nourishes the soul; so too, music which you enjoy in the home helps us relax and focus.
-Even before I understood the value of classical music (see The Frugal Catholic August 2016 ) https://thefrugalcatholic.com/the-frugal-catholic-build-a-better-brain-for-yourself-by-martha-wild-king-m-ed-august-2016/ I regularly had it in the background during home-school, for I found it soothed me and helped our five children concentrate better.
-Just keep the radio tuned to your local classical station or use Pandora as an easy fix.
-And don’t overlook the value of a noise machine which has a variety of sounds such as rain, waves, or even spring frogs.
+Good music nourishes the soul, so the music you enjoy in the home helps us relax and focus.
+Even before I understood the value of classical music's positive effects on the brain, I regularly had it in the background during home-school.
+I found it soothed me and helped our five children concentrate better.
+And don’t overlook the value of a noise machine with a variety of sounds such as rain, waves, or even spring frogs.
 These bring much peace of mind and easiness.